versett/eslint-plugin-versett/.github/pull_request_template.md

 - [ ] I have tested this PR
 - [ ] I have made at least one semantic commit to my PR
 - [ ] I have connected this pull request with an existing issue on Zenhub
+- [ ] The issue number is included in my PR title